When: Monday, December 2, 7:30pm

 Where: Masley Media Room, Red Gym

-Sponsors: The LGBT Campus Center, The Center for Russia, East Europe, and Central Asia (CREECA), and The Department of Slavic Languages and Literature
+Sponsors: The LGBT Campus Center, The Center for Russia, East Europe, and Central Asia (CREECA), and The Department of Slavic Languages and Literature, The Russian Flagship Program

 About the Panel: In June 2013, Russia’s national parliament unanimously approved a law criminalizing distribution of “propaganda of non-traditional sexual relations”.
 While the law, which was signed by the Russian president Vladimir Putin, does not overtly mention “homosexuality”, its intent is clear: it is effectively a ban on the gay rights movement in Russia and any public expression of homosexuality.